July 24, 2025, 8:38 am | Read time: 2 minutes

-What Works for One Plant Might Not Harm Another, Right?
-Saltwater is a top fertilizer for tomatoes, but can the trick also be applied to cucumbers? myHOMEBOOK gardening expert Franka Kruse-Gering explains what happens when you water cucumbers with saltwater.
+What works for one plant can’t hurt another, right?
+Saltwater is a top fertilizer for tomatoes, but can the trick also be applied to cucumbers? myHOMEBOOK gardening expert Franka Kruse-Gering explains what happens to cucumbers when you water them with saltwater.

-Some home remedies can wonderfully serve as fertilizer for plants.
-Salt is one such example.
-Tomatoes thrive after being watered with saltwater and, according to a study, even have a more intense flavor.
-But what happens if you want to apply this technique to cucumbers—watering them with saltwater?
+Some home remedies can wonderfully serve as fertilizers for plants.
+Salt is one of them.
+Tomatoes thrive after a dose of saltwater and, according to a study, even have a more intense flavor.
+But what happens if you want to apply this technique to cucumbers—if you water them with saltwater?

 Follow myHOMEBOOK on WhatsApp now